HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 In all decisions concerning the property a fairly strict and lengthy procedure applies, particularly regarding the sale of the property.

-You will be guided by the notaire in the sale process, whose responsibility it is to ensure that minority interests are heard.
+You should be guided by the notaire in the sale process, whose responsibility it is to ensure that minority interests are heard.

 Moreover, if not all of the owners can be traced, then it may not be possible for the matter to be considered by the courts.